DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-06-improving-course-summary.md

 ## What we changed

-We reverted back to using 'Fee or salary' for the row label.
+We reverted back to using ‘Fee or salary’ for the row label.
 This made it clearer when courses paid a salary.

 To maximise consistency with [Get Into Teaching](https://getintoteaching.education.gov.uk/), we renamed "Age range" to "Age group" and updated the order of information.